Alessandro1103/obsidian/Vault1/Zettelkasten/Homework 1.md

 m = 1 + 1 + 1 + 2 - 3 \cdot (4 + 1 - 4) = 2
 $$

-Thus, the robot has 2 degrees of freedom. \newline
+Thus, the robot has 2 degrees of freedom.
 To obtain the RCM Jacobian, we need to calculate the elements using the following formula:
 $$
 J_{RCM} =